 It’s thought that although only 1 percent of the UK’s dog population is an XL Bully, they are responsible for 43 percent of attacks in 2023, according to campaign group Bully Watch.

-We went to the main pet insurance providers to ask them if they would insure XL Bullies or honour existing policies and got a range of responses – from having never covered them, to reducing policy cover and to still working out details.
+NimbleFins went to the main pet insurance providers to ask them if they would insure XL Bullies or honour existing policies and got a range of responses.
+We have also reviewed the latest 2026 policy terms for Agria, ManyPets, Petplan, and Animal Friends.

 We’ll update the list below when we get more information from providers.